aurule/npc/README.md

 ## Installation

-First, simply clone the NPC repo into the desired install directory.
-Then make symlink npc.py to somewhere in your path: `ln -s ~/bin/npc npc.py`.
+There are currently two ways to install npc and one trap.

-If you want to install NPC to the system, run `make install`.
-To remove it, `make uninstall`.
-To see the available make targets, run `make list`.
+The recommended way is to download the latest release tarball or clone the repo, then install the required packages above, and finally run `make install`.
+To uninstall, run `make uninstall`.

+The other way to install npc is to download or clone, install the required packages, and symlink npc.py and/or npc-gui.py to somewhere in your path, like `~/bin`.

+The trap is to download or clone, then run pip.
+While npc has a setup.py file, *it does not work*.
+It is only present as part of the packaging toolchain and cannot be used on its own.

 # Usage